microsoft/AIforEarthDataSets/data/noaa-gfs.md

 ## Overview

-The NOAA [Global Forecast System](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs) (GFS) is a weather forecast model produced by the National Centers for Environmental Prediction (NCEP).
-Dozens of atmospheric and land-soil variables are available through this dataset, from temperatures, winds, and precipitation to soil moisture and atmospheric ozone concentration.
-The entire globe is covered by the GFS at a base horizontal resolution of 18 miles (28 kilometers) between grid points, which is used by the operational forecasters who predict weather out to 16 days in the future.
-Horizontal resolution drops to 44 miles (70 kilometers) between grid point for forecasts between one week and two weeks.
+The NOAA [Global Forecast System](https://www.emc.ncep.noaa.gov/emc/pages/numerical_forecast_systems/gfs.php) (GFS) is a global numerical weather prediction system containing a global computer model and variational analysis run by the U.S. National Weather Service (NWS).
+The model is divided into 127 vertical layers extending from the surface to the mesopause (~80km).
+The entire globe is covered by the GFS at a base horizontal resolution of 13 kilometers between grid points.
+The GFS is run operationally four times a day and produces forecasts for up to 16 days in advance.
+Hundreds Of atmospheric and land-soil variables are available through this dataset, from temperatures, winds, and precipitation to soil moisture and atmospheric ozone concentration.

+The current operational GFS is an atmospheric model coupled to a near sea surface temperature model (NSST) over the ocean and lakes, a thermodynamic ice model,  and a land/soil model elsewhere.
+Changes are regularly made to the GFS to improve its performance and forecast accuracy.
+It is a constantly evolving and improving weather prediction model.

 Data are retained for 30 days.